S1aX0r/Ghosted/Ghosted.md

 ## ##

 Welcome to Ghosted.
 If you're here, you're most likely worried about your personal privacy and how easily it can be searched up and used for malicious purposes.
 Hackers and scammers are not the only entities that are searching for your data.
 Depending on your threat model, three letter agencies such as the FBI, CIA, GRU or even other agencies that are unknown of, have an advantage in getting your information.
 Digital privacy, security, and anonymity will become more prominent in the future, so you may either take action now or suffer later.
 Enjoy Ghosted and please make sure to check up on Ghosted for information that will change.
-Remember to do your own research when in doubt and let's improve your PSA (Privacy, Security, and Anonymity)!
+Remember to do your own research on your threat modek and when in doubt.
+Let's improve your PSA (Privacy, Security, and Anonymity)!

 ## PLEASE NOTE ##